httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 Applications that don't depending on streaming, random access, or arbitrary padding can use larger records, or even a single record.
-A larger record size reduces the processing and data overheads.
+A larger record size reduces processing and data overheads.

 ## Encryption Content Coding Header {#header}